-Penguins live in both hot and cold places in the Southern Hemisphere, the bottom half of the world, below the Equator.
+Penguins live in hot and cold places in the Southern Hemisphere.
+This is the bottom half of the world, below the Equator.
 They have wings but they can not fly, so they use them as flippers.
-There are 17 different species of penguin.
+There are 17 different types of penguin.

 All penguins hunt for food in the sea.
-They have spines in their mouths to stop their prey (fish, squid and krill) from swimming away.
+They have spines in their mouths to stop their prey from swimming away.
+They have a diet of fish, squid and krill.

-Baby penguins are called chicks, born with very fluffy feathers and they cannot to go into the water until they have grown their adult feathers.
+Baby penguins are called chicks.
+They are born with very fluffy feathers and they can not go into the water until they have grown their adult feathers.
 The parents hunt for food, swallow it down and then bring it back up to feed to their chicks.